roicambe/pindot-ipadala/README.md

 Rural Filipino merchants and jeepney/transit riders frequently experience spotty or zero internet connectivity, making real-time payment apps unreliable.
 Remittance workers, market vendors, and commuters in underserved areas cannot confidently use digital payments when the signal drops.

 ## How It Works
-**TapSend PH** solves this by letting senders pre-authorize a batch of small payments while connected.
+**Pindot Ipadala** solves this by letting senders pre-authorize a batch of small payments while connected.
 1. **Sender (Online):** The user connects their Freighter wallet and pre-signs a batch of payments (e.g., five 10 XLM payments) to a specific merchant.
 2. **Voucher Generation:** These pre-signed transactions are converted into "vouchers" displayed as a swipeable QR code carousel or written to a cheap, passive NFC sticker.
 3. **Merchant (Offline):** The merchant scans the QR code or taps the NFC sticker using their phone.
 The transaction is stored locally on their device.
 No internet is required at the moment of purchase.